dellsystem/dellsystem.github.io/tech.md

 * Interview for Logic Magazine: [Safiya Umoja Noble and Sarah T. Roberts on the Problems of Platform Capitalism](https://logicmag.io/03-engine-failure/)
 * Sam Lavigne for The New Inquiry: [The Networked Assembly Line](https://thenewinquiry.com/the-networked-assembly-line/), on how fears of automation and AI are really just fears of the worst tendencies of capitalism
 * the program for [an intensive reading group on Platform Capitalism](https://cpgjcam.net/2018/03/17/our-one-month-platform-capitalism-intensive-reading-group/)
+* K. Sabeel Rahman for Logic: [The New Octopus](https://logicmag.io/04-the-new-octopus/).
+On tech monopolies
+* Ben Tarnoff for Jacobin: [A Socialist Silicon Valley](https://www.jacobinmag.com/2018/04/big-tech-techlash-facebook-cambridge-analytica)

 #### The gig economy